VyZX: Formal Verification of a Graphical Quantum Language

 With all the structure we introduce for \zxdiags in \vyzx, our textual, inductive representation of \zxdiags can be deeply nested and tricky to parse.
 To address this, we exploit the inherently visual nature of our diagrams to provide a human-readable diagrammatic representation using \vizx.

-The block structure is one key feature distinguishing \vizx diagrams from standard visualizations of \zxdiags. \zxdiags are built around the principle of connectivity, which alone is insufficient for formal reasoning. \vyzx proofs manipulate the associativity and subdiagrams of the block form instead of just the connectivity of the graphical form.
-Further, parametric properties such as the number of inputs and outputs for casts must be kept intact in the visualizations, something the standard representation does not make room for.
+The block structure is a key feature that distinguishes \vizx diagrams from standard visualizations of \zxdiags. \zxdiags are built around the principle of connectivity, which is useful for pen and paper reasoning but obfuscates details about associativity at the semantic level. \vyzx proofs manipulate the associativity and subdiagrams of the block form rather than just the connectivity of the graphical form.
+Furthermore, parametric properties such as the number of inputs and outputs for casts must be kept intact in the visualizations, something the standard representation does not make room for.

 \Cref{fig:vizx-constructs} shows how we visualize constructs from \Cref{sec:vyzx}.
-To avoid ambiguity relating to associativity information, we also enclose the stacked, composed, or cast diagrams within a dashed boundary.
-The styles for the dash are slightly varied by construct to improve readability when multiple dashed lines are side by side.
+To avoid ambiguity related to associativity information, we also enclose the stacked, composed, or cast diagrams within a dashed boundary.
+The styles for the boundaries are slightly varied by construct to improve readability when multiple dashed lines are side-by-side.

-\vyzx diagrams are more frequently more complex than just the single elements explored above.
-In \aref{sec:prf-induction-example,sec:prf-structural-example}, we use \vizx to render entire example proofs as diagrams.
+\vyzx diagrams are frequently more complex than just the single elements explored above.
+In \Cref{sec:prf-structural-example}, we show a graphical proof that uses \zxcalc rewriting and \vizx to show that the standard circuit for constructing a Bell pair is equivalent to a cup.

-The visualization makes it a lot simpler to interpret the structure of terms.
+Visualization makes it much simpler to interpret the structure of terms.
 The visualization clarifies how the subterms fit into the larger associativity structure.
 We discuss how this aids proof engineering practice in \Cref{sec:vizx-eng}.
-As terms get more complex, the visualizations significantly enhance the user's experience with parsing the proof term.
+As terms get more complex, the visualizations significantly enhance the user's experience with parsing the proof goal.
 Using color for the \coqe{Z} and \coqe{X} spiders gives us another layer of visual communication that text cannot provide.
 Associativity can be challenging to understand from the term string, but the visual element makes it easy to parse.
+Additionally, it is often hard to tell whether subterms are adjacent (up to associativity) in a term string, particularly when they appear in nested horizontal and vertical compositions.
+In contrast, the visual representation clearly presents the positional relationship between subterms, while also helping guide the user in reassociating the goal to directly expose adjacent terms.